cisagov/.github/.github/ISSUE_TEMPLATE/issue.md

 ## Pitch

-Why does this feature belong in this project?
+Why does this work belong in this project?

 This would be useful because...